top of page

 Every night, our brain gets a good cleaning - if we get enough early Deep Sleep!

-Through the recently discovered glymphatic system, spinal fluid enters the brain cells to cleanse our brain of metabolic wastes - including the infamous beta-amyloid plaques and tau proteins associated with Alzheimer's Disease.
-This cleaning process kicks into high gear during our early hours of Deep Sleep.
+Through the recently discovered glymphatic system, spinal fluid enters the brain cells to cleanse our brain of metabolic waste.
+This includes the infamous beta-amyloid plaques and tau proteins associated with Alzheimer's Disease.
+The cleaning process kicks into high gear during our early hours of Deep Sleep.

 If we lose our early Deep Sleep, the waste begins to pile up, increasing our Alzheimer's Disease risk.
 Recent research has discovered that more than usual amyloid and tau proteins are generated in just one night of poor sleep.
 Because these proteins are stored in areas of the brain that help us sleep, this buildup can lead to a vicious feedback loop: Too little sleep leads to amyloid and tau buildup.
 Amyloid and tau buildup leads to less sleep.
 While we cannot say which comes first, a Canadian study published in 2023 reinforces the relationship between deep sleep and Alzheimer's Disease.